Table of Contents

 Muskegon is just a short drive north of the charming town of Holland.
 Both are great towns to explore especially for kids.

 Petoskey is another town along the coast that makes for an ideal summer getaway.
-It is situated at the Little Traverse Bay and boasts an extensive marina with many boating options.
+It is situated at Little Traverse Bay and boasts an extensive marina with many boating options.
 Being located nearby Charlevoix makes it an ideal spot for a day trip.

 Saugatuck is one of the best small towns in Michigan for art galleries and beach vibes.
 Spend an afternoon exploring the odd shopping opportunities or a stroll along the water.